danReynolds/rich_text_writer/README.md

 ## Basic text:

-The text is printed using the specified delimiter and delay.
+The text is printed using the specified delimiter and duration.

 ![Demo 1](./example/demos/demo1.gif)